 Smaller Turkish banks come into loan market at higher pricing

-Turkey’s smaller financial institutions – Yapi Kredi Finansal Kiralama, the leasing arm of Yapi Kredi, and Alternatif Bank (Abank) – have come to the loan market with higher pricing than their bigger bank counterparts.
+Three of Turkey’s smaller financial institutions — Yapi Kredi Finansal Kiralama, the leasing arm of Yapi Kredi, Alternatif Bank (Abank) and Şekerbank — have come to the loan market with higher pricing than their bigger bank counterparts.

 ...